 Escrow deposit -- The applicant-provided samples of data deposit that include both a full and an incremental deposit showing correct type and formatting of content will be reviewed.
-Special attention will be given to the agreement with the escrow provider to ensure that escrowed data can be released within 24 hours-in case of emergency and the registry reconstituted within one business day to the point where it can respond to DNS and Whois queries should it be necessary.
+Special attention will be given to the agreement with the escrow provider to ensure that escrowed data can be released within 24 hours should it be necessary.
 ICANN may, at its option, ask an independent third party to demonstrate the reconstitutability of the registry from escrowed data.
 ICANN may elect to test the data release process with the escrow agent.